 5. Facilities, resources and support

 5.1 Facilities

 Standard 5.1 The institution has appropriate resources to support student learning and delivery of the programme.
 Questions to be considered when addressing this standard a) Are the building facilities (teaching and practice studios, classrooms, concert venues, etc.) appropriate? b) Are the number and standard of instruments (pianos, organs, percussion, etc.) appropriate? c) Are the IT, computing and other technological facilities appropriate? d) Is the library, its associated equipment (listening facilities, etc.) and its services appropriate?
-Supportive material/ evidences Information on facilities: rooms and associate equipment available to students quality of rooms relative to acoustical standards IT, computing and technological facilities available to students supporting statistical evidence libraries, associated equipment and services available to students opening hours of libraries and practice facilities. feedback from staff and students evaluative reports/documentation
+Supportive material/ evidences Information on facilities: rooms and associate equipment available to students quality of rooms relative to acoustical standards IT, computing and technological facilities available to students supporting statistical evidence libraries, associated equipment and services available to students opening hours of libraries and practice facilities. feedback from staff and students evaluative reports/documentation Student/staff feedback (focus groups, internal and external surveys)

-5.2 Financial resources

-Standard 5.2 The institution's financial resources enable successful delivery of the programme.
-Questions to be considered when addressing this standarda) Does the programme have sufficient resources for its effective delivery?b) Is there a long-term financial plan in place to ensure the continued delivery of the programme?
+5.2 Financial resources Standard 5.2 The institution's financial resources enable successful delivery of the programme.
+Questions to be considered when addressing this standard a) Does the programme have sufficient resources for its effective delivery? b) Is there a long-term financial plan in place to ensure the continued delivery of the programme?
 Supportive material/ evidences Budget data: for teaching staff for support staff for running and upgrading facilities, instruments, and equipment for artistic/academic/research activities.
-Strategies for improving the funding of the programme

-5.3 Support staff

-Standard 5.3 Questions to be considered when addressing this standard Supportive material/ evidences

-The programme has sufficient a) Are there sufficient qualified support staff (technical, qualified support staff. administrative, IT, non-teaching staff, etc.) to support the teaching staff, etc.): teaching, learning and artistic activities of the programme? on umber in full-time equivalent composition and roles b) Are policies in place for continuing professional development of o competency and qualifications support staff?
-Policies on continuing professional development Evaluative documents/reports Student/staff feedback (focus groups, internal and external surveys)
+Strategies for improving the funding of the programme 5.3 Support staff Standard 5.3 The programme has sufficient qualified support staff.
+Questions to be considered when addressing this standard a) Are there sufficient qualified support staff (technical, administrative, IT, non-teaching staff, etc.) to support the teaching, learning and artistic activities of the programme? b) Are policies in place for continuing professional development of support staff?
+Supportive material/ evidences Statistical data on support staff (technical, administrative, IT, non-teaching staff, etc.): number in full-time equivalent composition and roles competency and qualifications Policies on continuing professional development Evaluative documents/reports

+• Student/staff feedback (focus groups, internal and external surveys)